-A few years ago I came across these words about the power of prayer, and they have fueled my fire ever since:
+A few years ago I stumbled across these words about the power of prayer, which have fueled my fire ever since:

 “Prayer is, for the most part, an untapped resource, an unexplored continent where untold treasure remains to be unearthed.
 It is talked about more than anything else, and practiced less than anything else.”
 (Dr. Calvin Wittman)

-We like that word.
+We sure like that word, don’t we.
 More.
 We’re always grasping for something more.

-What if you discovered that there was a completely untapped resource out there - with untold treasure - that God, your loving Father, was just waiting to unearth... and all you had to do was simply ask for it?
+What if you discovered that there was a completely untapped resource out there - with untold treasure - that God, your loving Father, was just waiting to unearth in your life... and all you had to do was simply ask for it?
 Surrender to it?
 Open yourself up to it?

 Building our marriages, raising our children and living out our mission each day - there’s no doubt these noble callings require some serious “doing” on our part.
 Yet ironically, it really isn’t about what we do at all - because ultimately we will never, and can never - do enough.